 State Policy Briefs synthesize research on key issues affecting the arts and state arts agencies.
 Designed to inform decision making at the state level, the series provides information on state arts agency policy alternatives and innovative strategies for serving the public.
-For information on ways to build political and constituent support for the arts, consult NASAA's advocacy tools.
+For information on ways to build political and constituent support for the arts, consult the advocacy tools available on the NASAA website, including the series The NASAA Advocate: Strategies for Building Arts Support.